SAT and the Ivy League

 How Can I Best Prepare for the SAT to Get These Scores?

 If you are worried about the SAT, sign up for tutoring with SoFlo!
-SoFlo will assign you with a personal tutor to help work with you individually to ensure your success!
-Our tutors create unique study plans that can help students regardless of when the upcoming testing date is!
-SoFlo tutors also can help students register for the exam and provide personal insight into the college application process!
-If you are interested in having access to this excellent resource, apply for a tutor!
+SoFlo will assign you with a personal tutor to help work with you individually to ensure your success.
+Our tutors received top SAT and ACT scores, and many of them attend Ivy League schools and other top schools like MIT and Stanford.
+Our tutors teach tailored test prep that can help students regardless of when the upcoming testing date is.
+SoFlo tutors also can help students register for the exam and provide personal insight into the college application process.
+Sign up today!